 Permissions

-Permissions are defined by IPermissionPolicy objects, which are considered platform business rules.
-They are stored in the <Entity>BusinessRules.ts modules, and should not be exported from Hub.js.
+Permissions are defined by IPermissionPolicy objects, which represent platform business rules.
+These are stored in <Entity>BusinessRules.ts modules and should not be exported from Hub.js.

-For an overview of how permissons work, see the Access Control Guide
+For an overview of how permissions work, see the Access Control Guide.

 Permission Policy Properties

-dependencies: Array of other permissions this permission depends on.
-This allows for the creation of hiearchies, with reduces duplication
+• dependencies: Array of other permissions this permission depends on.
+This allows for hierarchies and reduces duplication.
+Keep these shallow—at most 3 levels deep.

-services: What services must be online for this policy?
+• services: Services that must be online for this policy.

-privileges: Any Platform level privileges that may be required. e.g. portal:user:createItem.
-User must have all specified privileges.
+• privileges: Platform-level privileges required, e.g. portal:user:createItem.
+The user must have all specified privileges.

-entityOwner: Does this policy require that the user be the owner of the entity?
+• entityOwner: Does this policy require the user to be the owner of the entity?

-entityEdit: Does this policy require that the user be able to edit the entity?
+• entityEdit: Does this policy require the user to be able to edit the entity?

-licenses: What Hub Licenses are required?
-Only specify this if the permission is limited to a subset of licenses.
+• licenses: Required Hub licenses.
+Specify only if the permission is limited to certain licenses.

-availability: alpha, beta or general availability.
-Can be overridden by passing ?pe=permission:to:enable in uri
+• availability: alpha, beta, or general availability.
+Can be overridden by passing ?pe=permission:to:enable in the URI.

-environments: devext, qaext or production etc. Can be overridden by passing ?pe=permission:to:enable in uri
+• environments: devext, qaext, production, etc. Can be overridden by passing ?pe=permission:to:enable in the URI.

-assertions: additional checks that can address custom scenarios not covered by the other properties. (example shown below)
+• assertions: Additional checks for custom scenarios not covered by other properties.

-Please see the IPermissionPolicy documentation for list of all available properties and theur detailed definitions.
+See the IPermissionPolicy documentation for a full list of properties and detailed definitions.

 Example Annotated Policy